top of page

 20211127_232750.jpg

-Different ways to create transitions between your geometrical ornaments:
+Ideas to create transitions or connections between your geometrical ornaments:

 Delimitation of patterns by adding stripes